schalla76/schalla76.github.io/_posts/2020-01-09-virtualbox.md

   - Install the extension [Code Converter](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.CodeConverter)
   - Install the extension [Microsoft Code Analysis 2019](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.MicrosoftCodeAnalysis2019)
   - Install the dark theme for high contrast using below links
+    - Run regedit
+    - Select HKEY_USERS in the file tree on the left-hand side of the window.
+    - Load VS independent registry (hive) into HKEY_USERS.
+    - Navigate to HKEY_USERS > VS > Software > Microsoft > VisualStudio > 15.0_XXXXXXXX_Config > Themes.

+    The dark theme has a GUID of 1ded0138-47ce-435e-84ef-9ec1f439b749, while the high contrast theme has a GUID of a5c004b4-2d4b-494e-bf01-45fc492522c7.
+Copy the GUID and delete the registry of the high contrast theme (again, starting with a5c...) (you can back it up by right-clicking it and clicking Export if you wish).

+    Paste the GUID of the high contrast theme into the folder name (in the file tree) of the dark theme.
+Then click the dark theme folder and change "Dark" in the first entry to "High Contrast" and "Dark" in the second entry to "HighContrast."
+Keep the GUID for the dark theme in there.

+    Unload the hive.
+If you don't do this VS won't open.

+    Select VS back up in HKEY_USERS and click File > Unload Hive...
     - [Reddit link](https://www.reddit.com/r/VisualStudio/comments/7tbp6h/visual_studio_2017_high_contrast_theme_dark/)
     - [Screenshots](https://imgur.com/a/TRcrE)